-If the conditions described in Part 1.4 are not achieved, TPM will notify the Director within 30 days.
+If the conditions described in Part 1.4 are not achieved, TPM will notify the Director within 30 days of determining an impact condition exists.
 Such notice will include the monitoring data along with relevant information.

 No further action will be required if the unexpected condition can be attributed to factors unrelated to the mining activity.
 If other causes for the change in water-level conditions cannot be identified, however, TPM will conduct further investigations to determine the significance of the change, potential causes, and potential solutions.
-A contingency plan to restore groundwater levels at least to pre-mining conditions will be prepared and submitted to EPD for its review and approval prior to implementation.
+A contingency plan to restore groundwater levels to pre-mining conditions will be prepared and submitted to EPD for its review and approval prior to implementation.